New and simpler pricing

 Clubcard terms and conditions

-Working quickly to implement the proposed enhancements to New World Clubcard terms and conditions that we shared with the Commission.
+Worked quickly to implement the proposed enhancements to New World Clubcard terms and conditions that we shared with the Commission.
 Communication of these updated terms to customers has now been completed.

 |Programme||Qualifying spend (NZD)||Rewards earned||Conversion|